53947/triadblue/SECRETS_SETUP_CHECKLIST.md

 ## 🔄 What Gets Hardcoded Automatically

-When ConsoleBlue starts with the secrets above, it **auto-hardcodes**:
+When BlueLink starts with the secrets above, it **auto-hardcodes**:

 ### Email Inbox Configuration
 - ✅ Site Inspector → `siteinspector@agentmail.triadblue.com` (isolated)